abac00s/ExploreMandelbrotSet/README.md

 ### Explore Mandelbrot Set
-Small JavaScript script, which allows to explore the famous Mandelbrot Set.
-See it working [here](http://adambac.com/mandelbrot-explore).
+Small JavaScript script, which allows to explore the famous Mandelbrot fractal.
+See it working [here](https://adambac.com/mandelbrot/).